LeonZAW/StatuteRecommend/README.md

 * Applied **Word Mover’s Distance** algorithm to compute the similarity between legal documents
 * Recommended the statutes that need to be quoted based on the most similar legal documents
 * Verified recommendation results
+### FlftContentWriter
+* dbconnector.py: get the correct name of all laws from the law database
+* stat_cipin.py: generate the IDF value of the character
+* transfer.py: convert the single legal name
+### TLW
+* Comparison experiment code by replacing WMD algorithm to TF-IDF similarity algorithm and LDA similarity algorithm
+* T: TF-IDF; L: LDA; W: WMD